Fairfax County, Virginia: Tysons

-Every weekday, Tysons draws over 100,000 workers from around the region.
-It also draws 55,000 shoppers every weekday, as it is home to neighboring super-regional malls Tysons Corner Center and Tysons Galleria.
-In comparison, Washington, D.C., draws 15 million visitors annually, or the equivalent of 62,500 per weekday.
+Tysons draws over 100,000 workers from around the Washington metropolitan area, and draws 55,000 shoppers daily to its two super-regional malls, Tysons Corner Center and Tysons Galleria, compared to 62,500 shoppers daily in Washington, D.C..

-After years of stalling and controversy, the $5.2 billion expansion of the Washington Metro Silver Line in Virginia from Washington, D.C., to Dulles International Airport was funded by the Federal Transit Administration in December 2008.
+After years of delays attributed to stalling and controversy, the $5.2 billion expansion of the Washington Metro Silver Line in Virginia from Washington, D.C., to Dulles International Airport was funded by the Federal Transit Administration in December 2008.
 The Silver Line added four stations in Tysons, including a station between Tysons Corner Center and Tysons Galleria.

 Along with the expansion of Washington Metro, Fairfax County government has a plan to "urbanize" the Tysons area.
 The plan calls for a private-public partnership and a grid-like street system to make Tysons a more urban environment, tripling available housing to allow more workers to live near their workplaces.
 The goal is to have 95% of Tysons Corner within 1/2 mi of a metro station.

-Employment

-Fairfax County's average weekly wage during the first quarter of 2005 was $1,181, 52% more than the national average.
-By comparison, the average weekly wage was $1,286 for Arlington—the Washington metropolitan area's highest—$1,277 for Washington, D.C., and $775 for the U.S. as a whole.
-The types of jobs available in the area make it very attractive to highly educated workers.
-The relatively high wages may be partially due to the area's high cost of living.

-In early 2005, Fairfax County had 553,107 total jobs, up from 372,792 in 1990.
-In the area, this is second to Washington's 658,505 jobs in 2005 (down from 668,532 in 1990).

-As of the 2002 Economic Census, Fairfax County has the largest professional, scientific, and technical service sector in the Washington, D.C., area—in terms of the number of business establishments; total sales, shipments, and receipts; payrolls; and number of employees—exceeding the next-largest, Washington, D.C., by roughly a quarter overall, and double that of neighboring Montgomery County.

-The headquarters of the Central Intelligence Agency (CIA) are in Langley, on Fairfax County's northeastern border.

 Top employers

-According to the county's 2021 Comprehensive Annual Financial Report, the county's largest employers are:
+According to the county's 2023 Comprehensive Annual Financial Report, the county's largest employers are: